Explore Leith Hill on foot

 Take the dog for a walk

 Happy hounds love to bound through the woods and enjoy nothing better than exploring.
 Treat your best friend to a walk at Leith Hill.
-There's always fresh water for your dog at the tower servery - the highest point in south east England.
+Please don't forget to keep your dog on a lead in Dukes Warren between March and July to protect the ground nesting birds.

-Th bird hide in the Rhododendron Wood is a great spot to sit peacefully and watch the comings and goings of native and migratory birds.
-Let us know what you've seen on Facebook.
+The bird hide in the Rhododendron Wood is a great spot to sit peacefully and watch the comings and goings of native and migratory birds.
+Let us know what you've seen via the Surrey Hills Facebook page.

 Stay at Henman Bunkhouse

 Henman Bunkhouse provides self-catering accommodation for family holidays, recreational visitors, corporate groups and volunteers.
-It can accommodate large groups of people and has a fully equipped kitchen.
+It can accommodate up to 16 people and has a fully equipped kitchen.